 .

 It’s worth noting that the specific production process can vary depending on the manufacturer and the equipment used, but these steps provide a general overview of how sulfur coated urea is typically produced.

-See also Sulfur Soap
+See also Granule and Lump Sulfur Differences

+.